EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ## Algorithms for AG_TS and AG_
 ### Computing a $k$-minimal solution
 Each path in $DGH_{DT}$ represents a generalization strategy for $PT$.
 We call **locally minimal generalization** the lowest node of each path satisfying $k$-anonymity.
 The properties exploited by the algorithm are:
-1) each $k$-minimal generalization is locally minimal with respect to a path (but the converse is not true);
+1) each $k$-minimal generalization is **locally minimal** with respect to a path (but the converse is not true).
+This means that a global minimal is also a locally minimal with respect to a path;
 2) going up in the hierarchy the number of tuples that must be removed to guarantee $k$-anonymity decreases.

 If there is no solution that guarantees $k$-anonymity suppressing less than $MaxSup$ tuples at height $h$, there cannot exist a solution, with height lower than $h$ that guarantees it.<br />